-County Court at Law No. 1 of Nueces County 25.1802 County Court at Law No. 2 of Nueces County 25.1802 50 County Court at Law No. 3 of Nueces County 25.1802 County Court at Law No. 4 of Nueces County 25.1802
+County Court at Law No. 1 of Nueces County .25.1802 54 County Court at Law No. 2 of Nueces County 25.1802 County Court at Law No. 3 of Nueces County 25.1802 County Court at Law No. 4 of Nueces County 25.1802

-One county court at law has concurrent jurisdiction with the district courts in all matters except felony, official misconduct, contested elections, and family law cases except for proceedings under Title 3 Family Code and any proceeding involving an order relating to a child in the possession or custody of the Department of Protective and Regulatory Services:
+One county court at law has concurrent jurisdiction with the district courts in all matters except felony, official misconduct, contested elections, and family law cases, except for proceedings under Title 3 Family Code, and any proceeding involving an order relating to a child in the possession or custody of the Department of Protective and Regulatory Services or for whom the court has appointed a temporary or permanent managing conservator:

-County Court at Law No. 5 of Nueces County ....
-25.1802 51
+County Court at Law No. 5 of Nueces County 25.1802 55